dalisc/color-scales-js/README.md

 The `Color` class has the following functions:

 - `toHexString`: Returns the equivalent hex string representation.
 The string will be in lower case.
 Example: "#7f7f7f"
-- `toRGBString`: Returns the equivalent RGB string representation.
+- `toRGBAString`: Returns the equivalent RGBA string representation.
 The string will be in lower case.
-Example: "rgb(127,127,127)"
+Example: "rgba(127,127,127)"

 ### Example Usage